gc-cloud/E71Project/README.md

 #### You decomposed stories into tasks.
 The tasks are clearly listed in your sprint backlog.
 2.0 pts

-> All stories were aready decomposed into tasks in the first deliverable of project.
+> All stories were already decomposed into tasks in the first deliverable of project.

 > [Sprint 1 Backlog in Google Docs - Sprint 1 Backlog/Burndown Tab](https://docs.google.com/spreadsheets/d/10QoYgJVWE09Q55wbZcUjWuv7aTQS75cbwmrXVXkWp8o/edit?usp=sharing)